natninac/CART315/documentation/process.md

 I already introduced this one, but I'd really like to play with it.
 It humanizes the character a lot and allows the player to put themselves in his shoes (because they see all his thoughts).

+## Other ideas
+- Text hierarchy (represent the MC's self-erasure and alienation by making his text smaller, less important)
+- Overlapping dialogue, thoughts intertwining

+## Lessons

+Biggest thing I've learned while doing this is that the rules of UX are still important, even when you're trying to break them.

+One one hand, that's because understanding why certain rules exist (ie text hierarchy) helps you know when it's impactful to break them.

+But also, it'll always be important to not make your game completely inaccessible in the name of novel UX.
+Certain of my ideas like low contrast text are interesting but might make someone completely give up on the game if it causes physical discomfort.
+It would be a shame if a game about disability subsequently became ableist by trying to be edgy.